L-SVRG and L-Katyusha with Adaptive Sampling: Real data experiment

 We use the \texttt{w8a} dataset from LibSVM classification tasks~\cite{zeng2008fast, chang2011libsvm}.
 On a real dataset, obtaining the theoretically optimal sampling distribution is infeasible, while constructing $\mathbf{p}^{IS}$ requires access to Lipschitz constants of each loss function.
 Therefore, here we only show the performance of L-SVRG and AS-LSVRG on the following logistic regression problem:

 where $p_i(x) = p_i = (1 + \exp{-x^Tz_i})^{-1}$, $y_i \in \{0, 1\}$ is the response variable, and $z_i$ is the $d$-dimensional feature vector.
-The learning rates for both L-SVRG and AS-SVRG are initially tuned over the grid $\{10^{-2}, 10^{-1.5}, \dots, 10^{2}\}$.
-The initial search showed us that the optimal learning rate should be in the interval $(0, 1)$.
-Therefore, we tune the learning rates over a grid of 20 evenly spaced points on $[0.05, 1]$.
-The two algorithms are then used to train the model for 1000 iterations, repeated 10 times, and the best learning rate is chosen by picking the one that corresponds to the lowest loss at the 1000-th iteration.
+The stepsizes for both L-SVRG and AS-SVRG are initially tuned over the grid $\{10^{-2}, 10^{-1.5}, \dots, 10^{2}\}$.
+The initial search showed us that the optimal stepsize should be in the interval $(0, 1)$.
+Therefore, we tune the stepsizes over a grid of 20 evenly spaced points on $[0.05, 1]$.
+The two algorithms are then used to train the model for 1000 iterations, repeated 10 times, and the best stepsize is chosen by picking the one that corresponds to the lowest loss at the 1000-th iteration.

 Figure~\ref{fig:w8a_lsvrg} corresponds to the average log cross entropy loss over 10 runs against the number of iterations.
 The shaded region corresponds to the standard deviation of the loss.
 When the batch size is 1, AS-LSVRG and L-SVRG have similar convergence behaviour, but the standard deviation is reduced for AS-LSVRG.
 When the batch size is 5, AS-LSVRG significantly outperforms L-SVRG.